ansys/actions/doc/source/build-actions/index.rst

 Build library action
 --------------------
-This action allows for building source and wheel artifacts for a Python library.
+This action builds source and wheel artifacts for a Python library.

 .. jinja:: build-library

     {{ inputs_table }}

-Code sample for using this action:
+Here is a code sample for using this action:

 .. code-block:: yaml